-- A. "Corporate Defendants" means Grand Bahama Cruise Line, LLC; Ultimate Vacation Group, LLC, also d/b/a Royal Bahama Cruise Line, LLC; Tropical Accommodations LLC, also d/b/a Grand Celebration Cruise Line; VSC, LLC; and Florida V.S.C.
-Inc., and their successors and assigns. - B. "Established Business Relationship" means a relationship between a Seller and a person based on: (a) the person's purchase, rental, or lease of the Seller's goods or services or a financial transaction between the Seller and person, within the eighteen months immediately preceding the date of the Telemarketing call; or (b) the person's inquiry or application regarding a product or service offered by the Seller, within the three months immediately preceding the date of a Telemarketing call.
+- A. "Defendants" means Grand Bahama Cruise Line, LLC; Ultimate Vacation Group, LLC, also d/b/a Royal Bahama Cruise Line, LLC; Tropical Accommodations LLC, also d/b/a; Grand Celebration Cruise Line; VSC, LLC; Florida V.S.C., LLC, and their successors and assigns; and Johnathan Blake Curtis; Anthony DiGiacomo; and Christopher Cotroneo. - B. "Established Business Relationship" means a relationship between a Seller and a person based on: (a) the person's purchase, rental, or lease of the Seller's goods or services or a financial transaction between the Seller and person, within the eighteen

-- C. "Individual Defendant" or "Individual Defendants" means Johnathan Blake Curtis and Anthony DiGiacomo, individually and collectively. - D. "Lead Generator" means any person that provides, in exchange for consideration, consumer information to a Seller or Telemarketer for use in the Telemarketing of any goods or services. - E. "National Do Not Call Registry" means the National Do Not Call Registry, which is the "do-not-call" registry maintained by the Commission pursuant to 16 C.F.R. § 310.4(b)(1)(iii)(B). - F. "Outbound Telephone Call" means a telephone call initiated by a telemarketer to induce the purchase of goods or services or to solicit a charitable contribution. - G. "Seller" means any person who, in connection with a Telemarketing transaction, provides, offers to provide, or arranges for others to provide goods or services to the customer in exchange for consideration, whether or not such person is under the jurisdiction of the Commission. - H. "Settling Defendant" or "Settling Defendants" means the Individual Defendants and Corporate Defendants, individually, collectively, or in any combination. - I. "Telemarketing" means a plan, program, or campaign which is conducted to induce the purchase of goods or services or a charitable contribution, by use of one or more telephones and which involves more than one interstate telephone call.
+- months immediately preceding the date of the Telemarketing call; or (b) the person's inquiry or application regarding a product or service offered by the Seller, within the three months immediately preceding the date of a Telemarketing call. - C. "Lead Generator" means any person that provides, in exchange for consideration, consumer information to a Seller or Telemarketer for use in the Telemarketing of any goods or services. - D. "National Do Not Call Registry" means the National Do Not Call Registry, which is the "do-not-call" registry maintained by the Commission pursuant to 16 C.F.R. § 310.4(b)(1)(iii)(B). - E. "Outbound Telephone Call" means a telephone call initiated by a telemarketer to induce the purchase of goods or services or to solicit a charitable contribution. - F. "Seller" means any person who, in connection with a Telemarketing transaction, provides, offers to provide, or arranges for others to provide goods or services to the customer in exchange for consideration, whether or not such person is under the jurisdiction of the Commission. - G. "Settling Defendant" means Christopher Cotroneo. - H. "Telemarketing" means a plan, program, or campaign which is conducted to induce the purchase of goods or services or a charitable contribution, by use of one or more telephones and which involves more than one interstate telephone call.